 - Type of vegetation available for landscaping.

-- Encouraging using less polluting modes of transportation.
+- Encouraging the use of less polluting modes of transportation.

 - Prime farmland